Oh, Beautiful America !

 If you're looking for an image to bring drama or vivid color to a focal point wall in your home or place of work, I'd like to offer my services to consult with you on your options.
 I frequently will prepare a mock-up of a client's place and digitally insert a variety of pictures for you to review on your computer.

-While there's a good chance you'll find the ideal scene here in one of my portfolios, there is another option.
+While there's a good chance you'll find an ideal scene here in one of my portfolios, there is another option.
 We can discuss adding it to my "to do" list for an up-coming trip.

 I deliver and install within the general Denver area.
-On occasion I've provided a delivery further away when it coincided with a shooting trip.
+On occasion I've provided a delivery further away when it coincided with a shooting or personal trip.
 I've crated and shipped pieces all over the country, as well.

 In any case, I'll look forward to talking with you.